MEd, Johns Hopkins University, 2017

 BA, American University, 1990

-Primary research interests include the epidemiology and pathogenesis of HIV/AIDS, evaluating the effectiveness of antiretroviral therapy in observational studies, and the effects of HIV infection and treatment on women's reproductive health.
+Primary research interests include the epidemiology and pathogenesis of HIV/AIDS and the effects of HIV infection and treatment on women's reproductive health.

-Dr. Golub is Principal Investigator of the data management and analysis center for the Women's Interagency HIV Study (WIHS), a nationwide cohort study of HIV-infected and uninfected women.
-She is also Director of the Epidemiology/Biostatistics Core for a NIH-funded program project to study HIV susceptibility and pathogenesis in the female genital tract, as well as co-investigator for the Center for the Analysis and Management of the Multicenter AIDS Cohort Study (MACS), a nationwide cohort study of HIV-infected and uninfected men.
-She is also co-Investigator with the Epidemiology/Biostatistics Core for the North American AIDS Cohort Collaboration of Research and Design (NA-ACCORD).
+Dr. Golub is Principal Investigator of the data management and analysis center for both the MACS/WIHS-Combined Cohort Study, a multicenter prospective cohort study of over 5,000 older men and women with and without HIV in the US, and the Study of Treatment and Reproductive outcomes (STAR), a multicenter prospective cohort study of 2,000 women of reproductive age, with and without HIV in the US.
+She previously served as Data Center multi-PI for the Women's Interagency HIV Study (WIHS), the largest ongoing prospective cohort study of HIV among women in the U.S., as well as Director of the Epidemiology/Biostatistics Core for a NIH-funded program project to study HIV susceptibility and pathogenesis in the female genital tract.
+She was also co-investigator for the Center for the Analysis and Management of the Multicenter AIDS Cohort Study (MACS), a nationwide cohort study of HIV-infected and uninfected men, and with the Epidemiology/Biostatistics Core for the North American AIDS Cohort Collaboration of Research and Design (NA-ACCORD).

 Honors and Awards

 2010 Elected Member, Delta Omega Honorary Society in Public Health, Alpha Chapter, Johns Hopkins Bloomberg School of Public Health

 2009 Awardee, National Institutes of Health Clinical Research Loan Repayment Program (renewal)